Animation: Fair

 Summary: >

 In a mysterious world of magic, three travelers try to find their way back to Japan.
-Junpei: the martial arts expert, Airi: the beautiful professional actress who can deceive just about anyone, and Ritsuko: the school girl who is extremely adept in operating military equipment.
+Junpei: the martial arts expert, Airi: the beautiful professional actress who can deceive anyone, and Ritsuko: the school girl who is extremely adept in operating military equipment.
 The three of them have decided they'll do whatever it takes to get back go Japan, even if it means stripping the clothes off of every elf in the land... which oddly enough is what they might have to do.
 The three eventually receive help from the high elf Celcia, not because she likes them, but to get them out of her world as quickly as possible.
-Normally you'd think the elves weren't so happy to cooperate, but when you travel a land of fantasy with a T-78 tank; people become cooperative rather quick.
+Normally you'd think the elves weren't so happy to cooperate, but when you travel a land of fantasy with a T-78 tank; people become cooperative quick.

 Thoughts: >